Mike Batt

 Michael Philip Batt (born 6 February 1949) is an English singer-songwriter, musician, arranger, record producer, director, and conductor.
 He served as the Deputy Chairman of the British Phonographic Industry.

-Batt created the novelty pop band The Wombles, after recording the theme song for the animated BBC series of the same name.
+Batt created the novelty pop band the Wombles, after recording the theme song for the animated BBC series of the same name.
 He also composed the song "Bright Eyes" for the 1978 animated film Watership Down.
 Batt promoted the early career of singer Katie Melua after signing her to his label, Dramatico.
 He wrote, arranged and produced her debut album Call Off the Search and her following two albums.

 Batt has conducted the London Symphony, Royal Philharmonic, London Philharmonic, Sydney Symphony and Stuttgart Philharmonic.

 Early life

 Michael Philip Batt was born in Southampton, England, and attended Peter Symonds School, in Winchester.

 Career

-Batt began his career in pop music when he was 18 while answering an advertisement placed by Ray Williams in the New Musical Express on behalf of Liberty Records.
+Batt began his career in pop music when he was 18 by answering an advertisement placed by Ray Williams in the New Musical Express on behalf of Liberty Records.
 He was initially signed as a songwriter and artist to Liberty, but at the age of 19 became the head of A&R for the label.

-He signed and produced Tony (TS) McPhee's band, The Groundhogs and produced their first album, Scratching the Surface.
+He signed and produced Tony (TS) McPhee's band, the Groundhogs and produced their first album, Scratching the Surface.
 He produced, co-wrote and played piano on Hapshash and the Coloured Coat's second album, Western Flier.
-Additionally, in 1969, Batt was credited as producer/artist on a Liberty single covering The Beatles' "Your Mother Should Know".
+Additionally, in 1969, Batt was credited as producer/artist on a Liberty single covering the Beatles' "Your Mother Should Know".